patarapolw/reveal-md-server/README.md

 ---

-Please support by giving a star on [GitHub](https://github.com/patarapolw/reveal-md-server) or requesting features at <https://github.com/patarapolw/reveal-md-server/issues>
+Please support by giving a ⭐ on [GitHub](https://github.com/patarapolw/reveal-md-server) or requesting features at <https://github.com/patarapolw/reveal-md-server/issues>